-SJRPP and Bulk Power costs to be recovered - SJRPP deferred debt-related costs of \$218,458 at September 30, 2021 and \$232,335 at September 30, 2020 are the result of differences between expenses in determining rates and those used in financial reporting.
+SJRPP and Bulk Power costs to be recovered - SJRPP deferred debt-related costs of \$85,254 at September 30, 2022 and \$218,458 at September 30, 2021 are the result of differences between expenses in determining rates and those used in financial reporting.
 During fiscal year 2018, operations of SJRPP, as generating facility, ceased and the majority of the assets were dismantled.
-As of September 30, 2021, SJRPP has remaining plant in service assets of \$8,914 and outstanding debt of \$251,765.
+As of September 30, 2022, SJRPP has remaining plant in service assets of \$8,505 and outstanding debt of \$108,000.
 The details relating to the shutdown of SJRPP are further discussed in the St. Johns River Power Park section of note 3, Asset Retirement Obligations.
 The JEA board approved the deferral of this regulatory asset.
 SJRPP has a contract with the JEA Electric System to recover these costs from future revenues that will coincide with retirement of long-term debt.
 The amount recovered each year will be the difference between debt principal maturities (adjusted for the effects of premiums, discounts, and amortization of gains and losses) and straight-line depreciation and results in recognition of deferred costs on the accompanying statements of revenues, expenses, and changes in net position.
-The Bulk Power Supply System deferred debt-related costs were \$0 at September 30, 2021 and \$270 at September 30, 2020.
-The amount recovered each year will be the difference between debt principal maturities (adjusted for the effects of premiums, discounts, and amortization of gains and losses) and straight-line depreciation.
+The Bulk Power Supply System deferred debt-related costs were \$22,306 at September 30, 2022 and \$0 at September 30, 2021.
+The amount recovered each year will be the difference between debt principal maturities (adjusted for the effects of premiums, discounts, and amortization of gains and losses) and straight-line depreciation the effects of premiums, discounts, and amortization debt principal maturities (adjusted for the effects of premiums, discounts, and amortization of gains and losses) and straight-line depreciation the effects of premiums, discounts, and amortization of gains and losses) and straight-line depreciation.
 The Bulk Power Supply System will recover these costs from future revenues that will coincide with the retirement of long-term debt.